SPRING: March 1–April 30th*

 Camera (and its protective case/bag), extra clothing, snacks and a drink, a smile, and a sense of adventure!

-- we are asked to maintain 100 meters (110 yards) in Canadian waters and 183 meters (200 yards) in American waters from killer whales; 100m from baleen whales.
+- we are asked to maintain 200 metres in Canadian waters / 200 yards in American waters from killer whales; 100m from baleen whales.

 - if the whales are along the San Juan Island shoreline then we maintain either 1/4 mile or 1/2 mile around Lime Kiln Park